-Extended Care Facility A facility that provides ongoing skilled nursing care, sub-acute care, or long-term acute care as ordered and certified by your attending Provider.
+Extended Care Facility A facility that provides ongoing skilled nursing care, sub-acute care, or long-term ambulatory surgical facilities.

-Facility Examples include hospitals, extended care facilities, birthing centers, and ambulatory surgical facilities.
+Facility Examples include hospitals, extended care facilities, birthing centers, and membership or in any claims for benefits.

-False Statement Any fraudulent or intentional misrepresentation you or your employer made on your membership enrollment form or in any claims for benefits.
+False Statement Any fraudulent or intentional misrepresentation you or the Trust Fund made for children.